hocbaicungcon/dummy_old/pages/search.md

 ---
+layout: search
+title: Search
 permalink: /search/
-layout: page
-title: "Search"
-sitemap: false
+subtitle: "What are you looking for?"
+feature-img: "assets/img/pexels/search-map.jpeg"
+icon: "fa-search"
 ---

-{% include _google_search.html %}